-The AXI interface provides several read and write issuing capabilities and requires a specific format for AXI transaction IDs.

-The following table describes the read and write issuing capabilities of the AXI interface.
+The AXI interface has the following read and write issuing capabilities and ID encoding: The following table describes the read and write issuing capabilities.

 Table A9-1 AXI issuing capabilities

 Attribute Value Comments Write issuing capability 5 There can be up to 5 outstanding write transactions.
 Read issuing capability There can be up to 5 outstanding read transactions.
 Combined issuing capability 10 There can be up to 10 outstanding transactions.
 Write ID capability 5 Each ID can have up to 5 outstanding write transactions.
 Read ID capability Each ID can have up to 5 outstanding read transactions.